 Add a Minor

 Because Applied Linguistics and Discourse Studies deal with how language is used, learned, and taught, many of our students are also interested in learning languages themselves.
 It is easy and common to combine a major in ALDS with a minor in a modern language.
-The School offers minors in seven languages:
+The School offers minors in several languages:

 Students interested in French, French language teaching, French-English translation, or a career in the government can also combine their majors in ALDS with a minor or a major in French.
 As well, students who want to consolidate their background in formal linguistics can combine a major in ALDS with a minor in linguistics or they can choose a BA Combined Honours in Linguistics & Discourse Studies.

 For Further Information

 For assistance in course selection and for general advice on academic and career planning in Applied Linguistics & Discourse Studies and related fields, please contact our Undergraduate Advisor, or Undergraduate Degree Administrator.